Special offer

 Enter requests for time off as soon as you receive them

-If you accept verbal requests for time off, consider entering them as soon as you receive them.
-Otherwise, you may get busy with patient care or administrative tasks and forget about them.
-It’s also important to have a streamlined process for requesting time off.
-Last-minute changes cause stress for everyone, so let the nurses on your unit know how far in advance they should submit their time off requests.
+If you accept requests for time off, consider entering them as soon as you receive them.
+Also, think about creating a streamlined process for requesting time off.
+If your unit does not have a process in place yet, consider this ready-made paid time off (PTO) policy.

 Publish schedules as far in advance as possible

-When nurses have advance notice of their work hours, it’s easier for them to maintain a good work/life balance.
-Providing a schedule ahead of time helps them avoid guessing when they’ll be free, reducing the risk that someone will tell you they can’t work a scheduled shift because they’ve already made plans.
+When nurses have advanced notice of their work hours, it’s easier for them to maintain a good work-life balance.
+Providing a schedule in advance helps them avoid guessing when they’ll be free.

 Use overtime shifts carefully